thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/README.md

 | 6 | Safety API | Detects and anonymize toxic and profane text associated with LLMs | [responsible-ai-safety](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/tree/main/responsible-ai-safety) |
 | 7 | Security API | For different types of security attacks and defenses on tabular and image data, prompt injection and jailbreak checks | [responsible-ai-security](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/tree/main/Responsible-AI-Security-API) |

 ** Endpoints for explainability are located in both the explainability and moderation layer repositories.
-Refer to the README files in these repositories for more details on specific features
+Refer to the README files in these repositories for more details on specific features.

 Please refer [Features and Endpoints](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/blob/main/Reference%20Guide%20-%20Features%20and%20Endpoints.pdf) document for more details.